 Before taking a placement test for a college within the University of Alaska system, a prospective student must have a UA student ID number.

-- A student ID number may already have been issued if the student has ever taken a credit or non-credit class at any UA campus or a high school Tech Prep class.
+- A student ID number may already have been issued if the student has ever applied for admission or taken a credit or non-credit class at any UA campus or a high school Tech Prep class.
 Click here to look up a UA student ID number.

 - UA student ID numbers may be obtained here online or may be requested in Student Services (FSM 101).